jmix-edu/flow-homework-3-Loans/README_en.md

 #### 2.1 (*) (optional) Display of previous customer loans
 Add table (DataGrid) to the LoanApproval view to display data about other loans from the client who created the selected request:
 - Location - at the bottom of the screen.
-- This table must have a fixed vertical size to display ~4 rows.
+- This table must have a fixed height, enough to display ~4 rows.
 Horizontally - stretch to the full width.
-- Place the heading “Previous loans:” above the additional table.
+- Above the additional table, place the heading: “Previous loans:”.
 - The table should display **other** Loans of the same Client, whose application is highlighted in the main table.
 Do not show the current loan application here.
 - When the allocation is changed in the main table, the content of the secondary table must be updated.
 - Columns: amount, requestDate, status.

-When the screen size is changed, the main table of requests should grow, and it should occupy all the free space in height.
+When the screen size is changed, the main table should  occupy all available vertical space.

 Notes:
-- Use a listener for the ItemChangeEvent event of the data container (collection container) to react to a change in the selection in the table.
+- Use the ItemChangeEvent listener of the data container (collection container) to react to the table selection changes.
-- Insert request parameter values into the data loader from the view controller code.
+- Set request parameter values into the data loader from the view controller code.

 #### 3. Actions to approve or reject the application.
-Add two buttons to the LoanApproval screen to approve or reject an application.
+Add two buttons to the LoanApproval view to approve or reject an application.
 - Add buttons to the panel above the main table (DataGrid).
-- Select and add appropriate icons for both buttons.
+- Set appropriate icons for both buttons.
 - Approve action:
     - Changes the status of the selected Loan in the table to Approved
     - Removes Loan from the main table on the view
-    - Shows Notification "Approved"
+    - Shows Notification: "Approved"
 - Reject action:
     - Changes the status of the selected one in the Loan table to Rejected
     - Removes Loan from the main table on the view
-    - Shows Notification "Rejected"
+    - Shows Notification: "Rejected"

 To save changes use DataManager.